-Some of the provisions of the ACA have yet to be fully implemented, while certain provisions have been subject to judicial and Congressional challenges.
-Congress has considered legislation that would repeal or repeal and replace all or part of the ACA.
-While Congress has not passed comprehensive repeal legislation, it has enacted laws that modify certain provisions of the ACA such as removing penalties, starting January 1, 2019, for not complying with the ACA's individual mandate to carry health insurance and eliminating the implementation of certain ACA-mandated fees.
+There remain executive, judicial and Congressional challenges to certain aspects of the ACA.
+While Congress has not passed comprehensive repeal legislation, it has enacted laws that modify certain provisions of the ACA such as removing penalties, effective as of January 1, 2019, for not complying with the ACA's individual mandate to carry health insurance and eliminating the implementation of certain ACA-mandated fees.
 On December 14, 2018, a U.S. District Court Judge in the Northern District of Texas, or the Texas District Court Judge, ruled that the individual mandate is a critical and inseverable feature of the ACA, and therefore, because it was repealed as part of the Tax Cuts and Jobs Act of 2017, the remaining provisions of the ACA are invalid as well.
 Additionally, on December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the ACA are invalid as well.
-On March 2, 2020, the United States Supreme Court granted the petitions for writs of certiorari to review this case, and has allotted one hour for oral arguments, which are expected to occur in the fall.
-It is unclear how such litigation and other efforts to repeal and replace the ACA will impact the ACA.
+The United States Supreme Court is currently reviewing this case, although it is unclear when a decision will be made.
+It is also unclear how such litigation and other efforts to repeal and replace the ACA will impact the ACA.
 Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.
 We will continue to evaluate the effect that the ACA and its possible repeal and replacement has on our business.